-Our first trio that we purchased four years ago impressed us and since then we have fallen in love with this most popular auto-sexing breed in the world!
-We have combined four unrelated lines from BC, SK, MB and QC of this auto-sexing breed, which includes both the crested Jill Reeves line for their crest/colouration and the non-crested variety for their size and large bright blue eggs.
-Most of our Cream Legbar chicks have crests but the odd pullet does not develop a crest.
-We work to improve each generation by selecting stock that have the best crest, comb, size, body confirmation, vitality and large blue eggs.
+Our first trio that we purchased many years ago impressed us and since then we have fallen in love with this most popular auto-sexing breed in the world!
+We combined four unrelated lines from BC, SK, MB and QC of this auto-sexing breed, which includes both the crested Jill Reeves line for their crest/colouration and the non-crested variety from Greenfire for their size and large more brightly coloured blue eggs.
+Most of our Legbar chicks have crests but the odd pullet does not develop a crest.
+We work to improve each generation by selecting stock that have the best crests, combs, size, body confirmation, vitality and of course the best and largest eggs.

-Auto-sexing chicken breeds like the Cream Legbar hatch visually sexable chicks generation after generation.
-Cream Legbar males are identified at hatching by a white cream spot on their heads, while females have chipmunk stripes.
+Auto-sexing chicken breeds like the Legbar hatch visually sexable chick’s generation after generation.
+Legbar males are identified at hatching by a white cream spot on their heads, while females have chipmunk stripes.
 We have found this breed to be easy going, alert and excellent layers.
 Our Legbars produce an egg size that compares nicely to other larger breeds, which is very impressive for their size.

 They are a medium-sized fowl that are known for their active foraging and ability to survive in a free-range environment.
 The roosters are vigilant and protective of the hens.
 They also surprised me with they friendly nature and non-aggressive attitude with the other members of our mixed flock.
 The hens are inquisitive, rarely broody and they handle confinement well.

-Cream Legbars received a written standard by the Poultry Club of Great Britain in 1958.
-They nearly died out in the seventies, but made a come back due to a renewed interest in blue egg layers.
-The American Poultry Association (APA) does not yet formally recognize the Cream Legbar breed.
+Legbars received a written standard by the Poultry Club of Great Britain in 1958.
+They nearly died out in the seventies but made a comeback due to a renewed interest in blue egg layers.
+The American Poultry Association (APA) does not yet formally recognize the Legbar breed.

 This breed is still fairly new to poultry owners in America.
 It was as recent as 2010 that Greenfire Farms began to import this breeding stock.
-The Cream Legbar Club was established in 2012 in the United States to preserve and promote the breed in the USA, and hopes to get the breed eventually recognized.
+The Legbar Club was established in 2012 in the United States to preserve and promote the breed in the USA and hopes to get the breed eventually recognized.
 They are considered a rare breed and they are covered by the Rare Poultry Society.
 They are known to lay between 180 – 260 eggs per year.
-Classification: Light, Egg Colour: Blue Weights: Roosters 6-7 lbs , Hens 4-6 lbs.
 Status: Rare